More, Faster: The Action for Health Build

 On December 15, 2022, the Government introduced a comprehensive new plan for improving health services for Nova Scotians.

-Recognizing the needs of the province’s growing population and challenges within today’s global markets, the new plan focuses on delivering better results sooner by dividing up the original large and complex project first proposed for the Halifax Infirmary in 2016.
+Recognizing the needs of the province’s growing population and challenges within today’s global markets, the new plan focuses on delivering better results sooner by dividing up the original large and complex project for the Halifax Infirmary.

 The new approach will deliver the same scope of work but will do so by breaking the project elements into more manageable pieces, and by broadening the range of services in more locations throughout the Halifax Regional Municipality.